LearnMetabarcoding/LearnMetabarcoding/sphinx/source/filtering/fundamentals/phred_scores.rst

 Given this knowledge, we can use the Phred scores to calculate the number of expected errors over a sequence, by converting each base’s quality score into a probability and then summing the probabilities.

-Given the below fastq, convert the phred scores to probabilities (look up the S values for each character on the fastq wikipedia page), then calculate the number of expected errors [#f1]_.
+Given the below fastq, convert the phred scores to probabilities (look up the S values for each character on the fastq wikipedia page), then calculate the number of expected errors.

 .. code-block:: rst